facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 The key is to strike a balance – to use earmarking as a tool for clarity and intentionality while still maintaining flexibility and a big-picture perspective.
 By thoughtfully allocating assets to specific goals while also regularly reassessing and adjusting as needed, you can harness the power of mental accounting without falling prey to its pitfalls.

-In the following sections, we'll explore some of the most common types of earmarked assets and how they can enhance your retirement plan.
+In the following sections, we'll explore some of the most common types of earmarks and how they can enhance your retirement plan.
 From emergency funds to donor-advised funds, each type of dedicated account serves a unique purpose in helping you achieve your financial and life goals.

-No matter how carefully you plan, life has a way of throwing curveballs.
+No matter how carefully you step up to the plate, life has a way of throwing curveballs.
 That's why an emergency fund is one of the most important types of earmarked assets.
 This is a dedicated pool of money set aside specifically to cover unexpected expenses, such as a car repair, medical bill, or temporary loss of income.

-Financial planners typically recommend keeping 3-6 months' worth of living expenses in a highly liquid, low-risk account, such as a high-yield savings account or money market fund.
+Financial planners typically recommend keeping three to six months' worth of living expenses in a highly liquid, low-risk account, such as a high-yield savings account or money market fund.
 This ensures quick and easy access to the funds when needed without having to sell investments at an inopportune time or incur penalties for early withdrawals.

 Having a robust emergency fund is especially important in retirement, when you may have less flexibility to increase your income or absorb financial shocks.
 By earmarking a portion of your assets for emergencies, you can protect your core retirement savings and maintain your standard of living even in the face of unexpected challenges.